 No … not actually.
 This is a video marketing term used to explain the concept of capturing attention from the get-go.
 Okay, fine – you caught me.
 I just made that up.
 But hey, capturing attention early on is key in video and plus, you’re going to remember this one now, aren’tcha?

 Feel free to stray away from an intro screen with your brand information and the introduction of who you’re talking to and what they do right away if it’s boring and blasé.
 Blasé doesn’t capture attention.
 Blasé doesn’t encourage continued viewership.
 And blasé certainly doesn’t drive sales.
 So think outside of the box and capture attention in 10 seconds or less.
+Depending on your brand, something like a quick off the cuff (yet intentionally placed) blooper is always a great way to start in a light-hearted-human way.
+These little things make for powerful testimonial videos!

 4. Benefits, Benefits, Benefits